 Map out with your child 5 colleges you could visit during the summer.
 Some may be near your vacation spot, others within driving distance of your home.
 I encourage you to purposefully choose schools with different characteristics (size, location, religious denomination, program offerings, etc.)

 - Schedule visits, especially tours and/or presentations, to these schools and include enough time to explore the surrounding communities.
 Remember, your student will likely spend time off-campus and seeing the area will give you a sense of the location and the safety of the community in which s/he could spend the next four years.

 - Bring along a notebook, so after each visit your child can comment on what s/he liked best and any concerns s/he may have.
 It will be difficult to remember the details of each visit, so be sure to take good notes.

-- Take photos or videos on your smart phone, especially if you visit multiple colleges in the same area, as this will help remind you of the schools months after your visits.
+- Take photos or videos on your smart phone, especially if you visit multiple colleges in the same area, as this will help remind you of the schools’ unique features.

 - Completing the basic information now will eliminate one step during an exciting and hectic fall.

 - Have your child read through the essay questions and begin to formulate ideas or a rough draft of an essay.
 Starting the essay in the summer allows your child enough time to have a teacher review the essay and provide helpful feedback at the beginning of senior year, when many are just starting to write their essays.

 - Have fun.
 Enjoy each trip and step in the college search process.
 It has brought my family every emotion from laughter to tears.
 Try to really listen to each other, as you are partners in finding the best college to match your child’s needs.
 Remember, what you may find to be interesting or even important in a college may be dismissed by your child.
 On one college trip my daughter’s biggest “like” was the comfy chair in the student center, while I was focused on the excellent academic programs!